romilly/starting-pico-w/manuscript/Introduction.md

 * Connect your Pico W to the Internet
 * Control a LED via a web page
 * Install MicroPython Packages using `upip`
-* Build a webserver on the Pico that will allow you to buzz a remote a buzzer.
+* Build a webserver on the Pico that will allow you to buzz a remote buzzer.
   * Great for summoning family members for meals, chores or interesting TV programs.
 * Build a simple weather station and connect it to the Internet using MQTT.

 ### Hardware you'll need

 If you want to try the mini-weather station project, you'll need a few extra electronic components, detailed below.
-I've added a table with links to the products on Pimoroni and Adafruit, but of course you can buy them from the vendor of your choice.
-They are all widely available.
+I'll add a table with links to vendors that supply the parts, but stock changes daily, and you may have to order from more than one vendor.

-At the time of writing, you will have to do a little soldering for the weather station project.
+At the time of writing, you will have to do a little soldering.
 You'll need to solder headers onto the Pico so that you can plug it into a breadboard.
 A version of the Pico W with headers has been announced, but it's not yet available.

 You'll find a [guide to soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering) on the Adafruit website and a guide to soldering headers in